Zone5-Ventures/z5-sdk-swift/README.md

 }
 ```

+## Unit Tests

+Unit tests are included and can be run from both the Swift CLI and via Xcode.
+There may be some slight differences in how these two sources run tests, so if tests are failing in one, but not the other, this may be the cause.
+Tests are run automatically on push (of any branch) using the Swift CLI, via a [GitHub Action](https://github.com/Zone5-Ventures/z5-sdk-swift/blob/master/.github/workflows/unit-tests.yml), the result of which can be browsed via [the Actions tab](https://github.com/Zone5-Ventures/z5-sdk-swift/actions?query=workflow%3A%22Unit+Tests%22).

+### Running Tests via Swift CLI

+Run `swift test` from the repo's root directory.
+Test results will be logged directly to your terminal window.

+### Running Tests via Xcode

+In the _Product_ menu, select _Test_, or use the keyboard shortcut—typically &#8984;U. Test results are available from the Test Navigator (&#8984;6).
+Additional details—such as a coverage report—can be found in the Report Navigator (&#8984;9), by selecting the relevant Test report.

 ## Documentation
 You can [find documentation for this project here](https://zone5-ventures.github.io/z5-sdk-swift/).
-This documentation is generated with [jazzy](https://github.com/realm/jazzy) and hosted with [GitHub Pages](https://pages.github.com/).
+This documentation is automatically generated with [jazzy](https://github.com/realm/jazzy) from a [GitHub Action](https://github.com/Zone5-Ventures/z5-sdk-swift/blob/master/.github/workflows/documentation.yml) and hosted with [GitHub Pages](https://pages.github.com/).

-To regenerate docs, run `make documentation` or `sh ./scripts/prepare_docs.sh` from the repo's root directory.
+To generate documentation locally, run `make documentation` or `sh ./scripts/prepare_docs.sh` from the repo's root directory.
+The output will be generated in the docs folder, and should _not_ be included with commits (as the online documentation is automatically generated and updated).